 What MacKenzie – evidently – instilled in these gentlemen was the concept of strategic golf.
 At the time of his visit the Golden Age of Design was well and truly under way … elsewhere.
 Australia of the mid 1920s lacked golf of sufficient sophistication to compare with the world’s elite.
 MacKenzie transformed the region when he routed the course and imparted the design tenets that would ‘test the best while being fun for the rest.’

 Behind much of MacKenzie’s philosophy loomed The Old Course at St. Andrews, where Mackenzie consulted for the Royal & Ancient.
 No need to wonder where the concept of wide fairways and large greens stemmed (!) but those two ingredients were the underpinning for his design.
 What distinguishes the West Course from other courses that share those attributes is the construction and placement of its hazards and how they tie in with the elaborate putting surfaces ahead.

-Large greens and wide fairways, however, are part of what make Royal Melbourne so compelling.
-The wide fairways give the golfer of all levels numerous options from the tee.
-To gain the optimum advantage off the tee, the better golfer must confront the holes primary defenses.
-For example, if the fairway bunker on the five par second hole is successfully carried, the stronger golfer is rewarded with a second shot into a big green (he won’t know exactly how far as there are no yardage markers anywhere on the course).
-However, being on the green is not nearly as important as being on the correct side.
-Given the contouring, firmness, and pace of the these famed putting surfaces, three putt opportunities abound.
-The better golfer is continually challenged until the putt drops; the less accomplished player can bumble along without fear of losing his ball while still playing to his handicap.
+To gain the optimal advantage off the tee, the better golfer must confront the hole’s primary defenses.
+At the second hole if the fairway bunker on this five par is successfully carried, the stronger golfer is rewarded with a second shot into a large, angled green.
+Similar to The Old Course, being on the green is only the beginning.
+Given the contours, firmness, and pace of these famed putting surfaces, three putts – and worse – abound for those out of position relative to the day’s hole location.
+The better golfer is continually challenged to play with care and precision; the less accomplished player can bumble along and enjoy his stroll without trepidation of losing his ball.